 Sofia: What does success look like right now when it comes to the implementation of EnjoyHQ?

 Lindsay: I think we're getting there right now by having more people than just me digging into EnjoyHQ and pulling information out themselves.
 The team has been getting more involved in filtering and searching for themselves.
-For us, success means continuing to find ways to get everybody involved, because EnjoyHQ isn’t just a tool for me.
+For us, success means continuing to find ways to get everybody involved in research, because EnjoyHQ isn’t just a tool for me.
 My original plan for finding a research repository was to get everything out of my head - the knowledge I’ve accumulated can't live and die with me, it has to be accessible to everyone at the company.
 We’re making good progress - more people are consuming research and pulling out insights related to their research questions.

 Sofia: And why is that important to you?